Dr. Anne-Marie Nicol presenting at a community conference in Gibsons, British Columbia on June 20, 2024.

 The BREATHE Project encourages local governments and community organizations to host their own DIY air cleaner workshops using its “train-the-trainer guide”.
 This scalable model helps communities prepare for climate emergencies and ensures access to clean indoor air.
 Interested organizations can reach out to the BREATHE team for support and guidance in hosting these workshops.

 Are you an employer looking for expertise and support from a student studying in a climate-related field?
-Watch our Funding Opportunities page in early October to discover how you can collaborate with passionate students through PICS-funded internships.
+Watch our Funding Opportunities page to discover how you can collaborate with passionate students through PICS-funded internships.

 Christy Ascione is a communications specialist with the Pacific Institute for Climate Solutions.